Fresh Out the Slammer: Background and release

 Swift started working on The Tortured Poets Department immediately after she submitted her tenth studio album, Midnights, to Republic Records for release in 2022.
 She continued working on it in secrecy throughout the US leg of the Eras Tour in 2023.
 The album's conception took place when Swift's personal life continued to be a widely covered topic in the press: her six-year relationship with Joe Alwyn and short-lived romantic linking with Matty Healy were heavily publicized.
 She described The Tortured Poets Department as her "lifeline" album which she "really needed" to make.
 Republic Records released it on April 19, 2024; "Fresh Out the Slammer" is seventh on the track list.

 In 2024, Swift performed "Fresh Out the Slammer" twice on her sixth concert tour, the Eras Tour.
 At the concert in Lisbon, Portugal, on May 24, she performed the song as part of a mashup with "High Infidelity" from Midnights (2022) on piano.
 She sang the track again as part of a guitar mashup with "You Are in Love" from 1989 (2014) at the concert in Munich, Germany, on July 27.

 Music and lyrics

-Written and produced by Swift and Jack Antonoff, "Fresh Out the Slammer" has a production that critics categorize into genres such as Western, country rock, and country pop.
-Its production displays elements of country and old-time music, driven by prominent twangy guitars and a hazy atmosphere that is facilitated by heavy reverberation and looping synths.
-A few critics thought that the guitars were inspired by Orville Peck.
+Swift wrote and produced "Fresh Out the Slammer" with Jack Antonoff.
+At 3 minutes and 30 seconds long, the song incorporates styles associated with Americana music such as western, country rock, and country pop, with strong influences of country, dream pop, and old-time music.
+Its balladic production features a dense arrangement of electric guitars played with tremolo and spring reverb, acoustic guitar strums, crossstick-played acoustic snare drums, electric organs, and pulsing synths.
+The second verse incorporates a programmed string section, leading to the bridge that also serves as the outro.
+Starting at 2 minutes and 25 seconds, the outro features a tempo drop from 88 to 75 beats per minute, with a different rhythmic programming.

+Critics described the soundscape as twangy and hazy; the music writers Damien Somville and Marine Benoit wrote that the atmospheric intro of tremolo guitars evoked "the great American plains".
+The critic Annie Zaleski compared the production of "Fresh Out the Slammer" to that of "Cowboy like Me" from Swift's 2020 album Evermore, writing that both tracks feature a "desolate, cowboys-duel-at-dawn vibe" with "dusty, twangy riffs" and "a loping tempo".
+There were comparisons of the guitar tones to the music of Orville Peck.
 The Times Dan Cairns characterized the genre as "pop-noir" reminiscent of the music by Lana Del Rey.
-Annie Zaleski compared the production of "Fresh Out the Slammer" to that of "Cowboy like Me" from Swift's 2020 album Evermore, citing the similar "desolate, cowboys-duel-at-dawn vibe" with "dusty, twangy riffs" and "a loping tempo".